Filter Options

 What can I expect from a Pilanesberg tour?

 “If you’ve not experienced the African bush before, or even if you have, expect to be blown away by the plentiful wildlife that roams through the scenic wilderness of Pilanesberg.
 When it comes to more logistical concerns, much will depend on exactly which tour you book.
 But you can get a good idea of what to expect from your trip by reading carefully through the day-to-day itinerary.
-Since there are no longer scheduled flights to Pilanesberg, most tours travel by road from Johannesburg or elsewhere in Gauteng.
+Since there are no scheduled flights to Pilanesberg, most tours travel by road from Johannesburg or elsewhere in Gauteng.
 Some tours include a chauffeured transfer to the park, while others require you to self-drive.
 Either way, although the driving time is often given as two hours, we recommend that you allow up to three hours, and aim for the earliest possible start.
-Once there, guided game drives will generally be undertaken in customized open 4x4s.
-These specialized safari vehicles offer a good elevated view into the bush and offer superior photography opportunities compared to closed cars.
-Consider your accommodation expectations before you book a tour.
-Pilanesberg is serviced by a budget rest camp with campsites, standing tents and hutted accommodation.
+Once there, guided game drives will generally be undertaken in customized open 4x4 vehicles.
+These specialized safari vehicles offer a good elevated view into the bush and superior photography opportunities compared to closed cars.
+Consider your accommodations expectations before you book a tour.
+Pilanesberg is serviced by a budget rest camp with campsites, standing tents and hutted accommodations.
 Several mid-range and upmarket hotels stand outside the park, and there are also private five-star lodges and camps situated within it.
-If your budget allows, stay at an exclusive lodge or camp within the park, partly for the absorbing bush feel, but also because it allows you to head out early, before the day visitors arrive.”
+If your budget allows, stay at an exclusive lodge or camp within the park.
+This is partly for the absorbing bush feel, but also because it allows you to head out early before the day visitors arrive.”

 2